What is financial freedom?

 The freedom of security

 While some value spontaneity over stability, a sense of security is something most of us seek in one way or another.
 From a financial perspective, security could be having a stable, reliable income over the long-term.
-It could also mean having enough money saved up to cover emergencies—or to comfortably care for your children and other family members who may need support.
+It could also mean having enough money saved up to cover emergencies — or to comfortably care for your children and other family members who may need support.
 For other people, security goes further, like investing in owning a home, contributing heavily to retirement savings, or having sources of passive income, such as investments or rental property.
 No matter who you are, it’s worth asking yourself what makes you feel secure, and taking the financial steps to get yourself there.

 The freedom of adventure

 Craving the rush of something new?
 For many of us, adventure and exploration are a key part of feeling free.
 Whether it’s traveling for work or pleasure, kicking off an exciting new career, or taking time off to explore the world or pursue your passions, integrating adventure into your life may be your path to happiness.
 Whatever it looks like for you, it’s helpful to think about how financial freedom can offer you a sense of adventure.
-You might opt for a career that allows you to see the world—either for business travel or via remote work.
+You might opt for a career that allows you to see the world — either for business travel or via remote work.
 Or, you could save diligently each month towards an extended vacation, sabbatical, or early retirement, and then head off to explore the world.

 The freedom of comfort

 What makes you feel comfortable and at ease?
 Some people may define comfort as having enough money to make purchases that make them feel happy and cozy, while others might define it as having enough money in the bank or retirement funds to feel at ease with their living standard.
 Do you feel more comfortable on the balcony of an urban apartment, or on a cozy sofa in a countryside home?
 Does the flexibility of renting appeal to you, or is the prospect of home ownership more comforting?
-Defining what comfort means to you and how it intersects with your financial goals is a valuable exercise—no matter what life stage you’re in.
+Defining what comfort means to you and how it intersects with your financial goals is a valuable exercise — no matter what life stage you’re in.

 The freedom of time

-For us, being able to spend your time how you want is pretty darn important when thinking about financial freedom—at your job, with your family, on the road, and anything and everything in between!
+For us, being able to spend your time how you want is pretty darn important when thinking about financial freedom — at your job, with your family, on the road, and anything and everything in between!
 How you spend and save are important aspects of this.
 Let’s say you dream of retiring in your 40s or 50s.
 Maybe you work hard in the early years of your career to get the payoff of spending your time as you wish later in life.
-Maybe you choose a day job or part-time work that gives you more time now for your passions—or you decide to work remotely so that you can spend your time traveling to other places.
+Maybe you choose a day job or part-time work that gives you more time now for your passions — or you decide to work remotely so that you can spend your time traveling to other places.
+At the end of the day, financial freedom is about balancing your needs and wants with the money you currently — or hope to one day — have.
+Then, it’s setting goals to achieve the kind of financial freedom that matters to you, whether that’s more time, more security, or more adventure.
+The good news?
+There’s no right or wrong — just many different ways to imagine a good life!

 What gets in the way of financial freedom?